conradakunga/Blog/_posts/2025-07-16-pet-peeve-properly-pluralizing-counts-in-c-net.md

 ## Explicit Count

-A better approach is to do some heavy lifting by explicitly writing code to generate a conditional message.
+A better approach is to do some heavy lifting by **explicitly writing code to generate a conditional message**.

 We start with a function that does the work for us: